 Besides issues involving children, the division of property is typically the most fiercely contested aspect of a Utah divorce.
 Amidst this complicated issue, many divorcing couples come across the question of “How will marital debt be divided?”.
 No partner wants to get stuck with an unfair debt burden as it can be crushing, but if you have any questions or concerns about debt division and divorce in Utah, please contact an experienced Lehi, Utah divorce attorney for immediate legal assistance.

 Under Utah law, all marital property is divided in an ‘equitable’ manner.
 This includes both assets and debts.
 When determining what constitutes a fair division of debts, Utah courts will consider several different issues, including:

 When dividing debts, Utah courts will always be required to make qualitative assessments.
 There is no one size fits all formula that will determine how the debt should be divided in a divorce case.
-This makes hiring a qualified Utah divorce lawyer especially important.
+This makes hiring a qualified Provo divorce and family lawyer especially important.
 Your lawyer can help protect you from getting stuck with an unreasonable debt burden.

 My Spouse Started Racking Up Personal Debt; Is there Anything I Can Do?

 If your spouse started taking out loans or racking up credit card debt for purely personal reasons, you need to take immediate legal action.
 While in theory Utah’s equitable distribution system will protect you from liability in that scenario, you still need to be proactive in order to ensure that you are protected in reality.